luckyshot/thermostat/README.md

 - [DHT11 Temperature sensors](https://amzn.to/3tbv3LE): around 1€ each
     - or [DHT22 Temperature sensors](https://amzn.to/3zfUe24): around 6€ each, you may get a 10k Ohm resistor too
 - [Relay switch](https://amzn.to/3teyIbK): 5€
-- [Dupont Cables](https://amzn.to/3wSyWra): 7€, or use any old network/USB cable
+- (optional) [Dupont Cables](https://amzn.to/3wSyWra): 7€, or use any old network/USB cable
 - (optional) [Multimeter](https://amzn.to/2Q3ownQ): 15€
 - (optional) [Cheap web server](https://xaviesteve.com/go/hetzner): link gets you 5 months free on a 4€/month server

-TOTAL: 34€ (for a 300-500€ thermostat! 🥳)
+TOTAL: 34€ max (for a fully featured smart thermostat that costs around 300-500€! 🥳)

 ### ✅ Compatibility

-Compatible with very old devices (including iPad 1 and probably old Internet Explorers) so you can use retired devices as controllers/displays, they just need a somewhat decent web browser.
+Compatible with very old devices (including iPad 1 and probably old Internet Explorers) so you can use retired devices as controllers/displays, they just need a decent web browser.
 The Web interface has been coded in a way that doesn't require too modern web technologies.

 ## 🤩 My setup

-I've got two Raspberry Pi: one I use it for watching TV (using OSMC + Kodi) so it sits besides my TV in the living room and the other one is a file backup generator (using Syncthing) placed next to my thermostat.
+I've got two Raspberry Pi: one I use it for watching TV (using OSMC + Kodi) so it sits besides my TV in the living room and the other one (Raspberry 2) is a file backup generator (using Syncthing) placed next to my heater.

-Raspberry 1 will detect indoor temperature and presence, and Raspberry 2 will detect outdoors temperature and activate the Thermostat On/Off through the relay.
+Raspberry 1 will detect indoor temperature and presence, and Raspberry 2 will detect outdoors temperature and activate the heater On/Off through the relay.

-My Thermostat activates through a cable running at 26.7VAC 8.68mA (measured thanks to the Multimeter I bought for 15€).
-When this cable is bridged it turns ON, and when you unbridge it it turns Off.
-I got a relay which can handle up to 250V and 10A, it's inexpensive and you'd better get something decent for safety reasons and so you can reuse for other projects.
+My Thermostat activates through a cable running at 26.7VAC 8.68mA (measured thanks to the Multimeter I bought).
+When this cable is bridged it turns ON, and when you unbridge it, it turns Off.
+I got a relay which can handle up to 250V and 10A, it's inexpensive and you can reuse for other projects.

 - *December 2021 update*: I've upgraded my setup and now have two sensors at home, one for my Living Room and one for my Bedroom, while keeping the Outdoors one.
+Thermostat allows you to program which room to check for the perfect temperature based on the time of the day, so at night, it checks the bedroom temp while during the day it keeps track of the living room.
+Some photos and documentation may still be based on the old setup, to put it simply, adding a new temp sensor in my bedroom I can now keep track of fluctuations of temperature in the house (see if someone left the window open for too long) and to activate the thermostat only when it needs to.

 ### ℹ️ Overview